LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Stronvan Quatre.md

 ---
 ### Notes

-A paladin that works in the servitude of the [[Ymerodrol Empire]], this man was solely responsible for the sacking and burning of Farrow Rise in an attempt to claim more land for the empire.
+A paladin that works in the servitude of the [[Ymerodrine Empire]], this man was solely responsible for the sacking and burning of Farrow Rise in an attempt to claim more land for the empire.